 |Others||Other English language qualifications deemed acceptable by the University|

-Applicants applying to the programme are expected to have taken Biology and possess a Chinese language qualification as deemed acceptable by the University.
+Applicants applying to the programme are required to have recognised results in Biology or Chemistry and possess a Chinese language qualification as deemed acceptable by the University.

 For applicants holding international qualifications, they may fulfill the Chinese Language requirement with the following Chinese qualifications: